-If there are blotches on your reduce the quality of your print setting and try again.
-I used photo quality the first time and got a couple of blotches. so I redid it in print quality, and have some light areas on my transfer, but no blotches at all.
+If there are blotches on your graphic reduce the quality of your print setting and try again.
+I used photo quality the first time and got a couple of blotches. so I redid it in print quality, I do have some light areas on my transfer, but no blotches at all.

 Lay your parchment paper face down on your DIY cutting board.
 And here is the real hard part.
 Walk away, forget its there, don’t even look at it for 24 hours.